 Toorak Park

-Toorak Park opened in 1893 and is most well known as home of the Prahran Football Club who played in the VFA.
+Toorak Park is an oval ground located in the inner-Melbourne suburb of Armadale.
+Opened in 1893, it is most well known as the home of former VFA side, the Prahran Football Club.
 The Two Blues called the ground home between 1899 and when they departed the league in 1994.
-These days, the Armadale ground is home of the Old Xaverians and Prahran Assumption who play in the VAFA, as well as the Prahran Cricket Club who play in the Victorian Premier Cricket competition.
+These days, the ground is home of the Old Xaverians and Prahran who play in the VAFA, as well as Victorian Premier Cricket side, Prahran Cricket Club.

 Toorak Park Details